 The DSL is a member of the senior leadership team.
-Our Ivy DSL is Sara Morgan.
-The DSL takes lead responsibility for child protection and wider safeguarding in the Trust.
+Our DSL is our headteacher, Miss Caron Brown.
+The DSL takes lead responsibility for child protection and wider safeguarding in the school.

-During term time, the DSL will be available during Trust hours for staff to discuss any safeguarding concerns.
+During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+If necessary, she can be contacted outside of school hours at cbrown@wilstead.school.

-When the DSL is absent, the CEO will act as cover.
+When the DSL is absent, the deputy, Nicola Webb (Deputy Headteacher) will act as cover.